Is Lasik Safe Long-Term?

 LASIK eye surgery is a procedure that changes the cornea using an excimer laser.
 It can permanently correct vision problems, including:

-The procedure is generally safe long-term.
+This laser vision correction is generally safe long-term.
 However, like with any refractive surgery, there are some potential risks.

 LASIK Eye Surgery Success Rate

-- Nearly 100 percent of patients achieved at least 20/40 vision
+- Nearly 100 percent achieved at least 20/40 vision

-- More than 90 percent achieving 20/20 vision
+- More than 90 percent attained 20/20 vision

-Generally, you'll receive excellent results if you have reasonably good vision with only mild refractive errors before surgery.
+Generally, you’ll receive excellent results if you have reasonably good vision with only mild refractive errors before surgery.
+Before LASIK surgery, consider what you hope to achieve with the procedure to help define and meet your expectations.

 Common Side Effects of LASIK